sensible-hq/sensible-docs/readme-sync/v0/welcome/200 - ui-guide.md

 Discarded method data
 ===

-***Light blue boxes*** represent filtered-out method data.
+***Light blue boxes*** represent discarded method data.
 Sensible methods filter out captured data depending on parameters you set in the field, the anchor, and the method.

 For example, in the following image, a Row method captures everything to the right of the text "Python", but a tiebreaker selects +2.75% (dark blue box) and discards 11.87% (light blue box).